U.S. military shoots down unidentified object over Great Lakes region

 NORAD later said in a statement that the closure was due to the detection of a "radar anomaly," and that NORAD "sent fighter aircraft to investigate."
 However, the aircraft "did not identify any object to correlate to the radar hits."

-Sunday's shootdown followed a dramatic weekend where U.S. officials downed a "high-altitude object" flying over Alaska on Friday and an unidentified object was shot down by Canada on Saturday.

-Canada Defence Minister Anita Anand tweeted Sunday that they "unequivocally support this action."
+Canada's Defense Minister Anita Anand tweeted Sunday that they "unequivocally support this action.

+Senate Majority Leader Chuck Schumer told "This Week" on Sunday that it was "wild" that the U.S. was unaware of these balloons until now.

+"Now they are learning a lot more," Schumer said.
+"And the military and the intelligence are focused like a laser on, first, gathering and accumulating the information, then coming up with a comprehensive analysis of what went on before, what's going on now, and what could go on in the future.
+You can be sure that if any, any American interests or people are at risk, they'll take appropriate action."

-— Faris Tanyos, Rebecca Kaplan, Kristin Brown and Nancy Cordes contributed to this report.
+— Eleanor Watson, Faris Tanyos, Rebecca Kaplan, Kristin Brown and Nancy Cordes contributed to this report.

 for more features.